 Crest Charcoal 3D White ToothpasteCrest has recently pushed their 3D White line of products, and this charcoal product is has done really well.
 Consumers love the long-lasting cooling sensation that it offers, and, unlike some of the other toothpaste we’ve mentioned, it contains Flouride.

 Just like with charcoal toothbrushes, you should ask your dentist if you have any questions about these products and their safety.

 Charcoal is commonly used in many cosmetic products.
 Some of the same qualities that are said to work well in toothpaste, such as the absorption of bacteria, are also desirable in products such as face wash or face masks.

 While the research still isn’t in on whether or not these products are dangerous or bad in any way, they are commonly used and appear to be safe.
 Here’s a great article all about charcoal facemasks.

 Lastly, there is one more product that seems to be pretty commonly used.
 Charcoal pills are an ingestable activated charcoal pill that is supposed to help stomach pain, gas, and diarrhea.
 Of course, it is essential that you consult your doctor before taking this supplement.
-You can learn more about activated charcoal pills here.

 Alternatives to At-Home Whitening